HOME

 This class is presented by the Education and Membership Team.
 In addition to important information about shop safety, we will provide an overview of Guild Education, Community Projects and Open Shop programs.
 You will also learn about how to volunteer because the Guild only succeeds with active volunteers!

 Included in the class is a tour of the Guild Shop, introducing the stationary tools and their function.
-This class is about 3 hours.

 Complete the following before class: